hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

   \end{equation}
   should approach close to 1 for converged simulations.
 \end{itemize}
 Another convergence parameter is the number of effective independent marker draws.
 Upon convergence, the time evolution of each marker should be uncorrelated and independent to previous time steps.
-To find the average time-correlation over all particles, we use the variogram \(V_t\):
+To find the average time-correlation over all particles, we use the variogram $V_t$:
 \begin{equation}
   V_t=\frac{1}{Nk(\tau/k-\tilde{t})}\sum_{j=1}^{kN}\sum_{i=1}^{\tau/k}(\psi_{i,j}-\psi_{i-\tilde{t},j})^2,
 \end{equation}
-where \(\tilde{t}\in 1,2,...,\tau/k\) is a time index.
+where $\tilde{t}\in 1,2,...,\tau/k$ is a time index.
 Then we get the time-correlations:
 \begin{equation}
   \hat{\rho}_t=1-\frac{V_t}{2\hat{\text{Var}}^+}
 \end{equation}
-This comes from the expectation of the variance \(E[(\psi_i-\psi_{i-t})^2]=2(1-\rho_t)\text{Var}(\psi)\).
+This comes from the expectation of the variance $E[(\psi_i-\psi_{i-t})^2]=2(1-\rho_t)\text{Var}(\psi)$.
 This can be used to infer the effective number of independent marker draws:
 \begin{equation}
   \hat{n}_{eff}=\frac{mn}{1+2\sum_{\tilde{t}=1}^T\hat{\rho}_t}
 \end{equation}
-Where T is the index at which the sum of the autocorrelation estimates \(\hat{\rho}_{t'}+\hat{\rho}_{t'+1}\) is negative.
-As a general guide, we should have \(\hat{n}_{eff}\sim 10N/k\) effective independent marker draws and that \(\hat{R}\to 1\sim 1.1\).
-In this research, we continued running the MCMC simulations until these two criteria were met (and went beyond: \(\hat{R}<1.05\) for all parameters in all models and that \(\hat{n}_{eff}>750\) for all parameters in all models).
+Where T is the index at which the sum of the autocorrelation estimates $\hat{\rho}_{t'}+\hat{\rho}_{t'+1}$ is negative.
+As a general guide, we should have $\hat{n}_{eff}\sim 10N/k$ effective independent marker draws and that $\hat{R}\to 1\sim 1.1$.
+In this research, we continued running the MCMC simulations until these two criteria were met (and went beyond: $\hat{R}<1.05$ for all parameters in all models and that $\hat{n}_{eff}>750$ for all parameters in all models).

-\subsection{Results - Model Parameterization}\label{results---model-parameterization}
+## Results - Model Parameterization

-We remind the reader of the list of numbers of the different models explored in this research, provided in the list found in section `Proposed Models'.
+We remind the reader of the list of numbers of the different models explored in this research, provided in the list found in section 'Proposed Models'.
 The authors will use the numbers in the list, referred to as the run number, in the following plots.
-One of the most important set of parameters of the model is the vector \(\beta\) of covariates in the Cox' proportional hazards model.
-When the \(\beta\) vector is normalised, the larger (in absolute terms) the value of \(\beta\), the larger the correlation between that specific covariate and the risk of mortality.
-Positive values of \(\beta\) imply a higher risk of mortality, and the inverse for negative values of \(\beta\).
-As we can see from the violin plots of the MCMC posterior samples of the \(\beta\) parameters in figure \ref{fig:betas}, the parameter that correlated the highest with both the mortality risk of HA-CVD-CeVD and for all mortalities, in absolute terms, was the 1998 version of the FRS score, shown in the top-right plot under run numbers 7 and 8.
-The FRS-1998 score correlated, on average over all the MCMC iterations, approximately \(25\%\) more with mortality risk of HA-CVD-CeVD than the (more recently developed) FRS ATP III score.
+One of the most important set of parameters of the model is the vector $\beta$ of covariates in the Cox' proportional hazards model.
+When the $\beta$ vector is normalised, the larger (in absolute terms) the value of $\beta$, the larger the correlation between that specific covariate and the risk of mortality.
+Positive values of $\beta$ imply a higher risk of mortality, and the inverse for negative values of $\beta$.
+As we can see from the violin plots of the MCMC posterior samples of the $\beta$ parameters in figure \ref{fig:betas}, the parameter that correlated the highest with both the mortality risk of HA-CVD-CeVD and for all mortalities, in absolute terms, was the 1998 version of the FRS score, shown in the top-right plot under run numbers 7 and 8.
+The FRS-1998 score correlated, on average over all the MCMC iterations, approximately $25\%$ more with mortality risk of HA-CVD-CeVD than the (more recently developed) FRS ATP III score.
 A similar, but slightly weaker, correlation was found between the two FRS scores for all mortality-based risk.
 The middle-left plot in figure \ref{fig:betas} shows that the mean diastolic blood pressure acts to decrease mortality risk.
 Finally, the influence of the longer-term difference in the mean blood pressure, displayed in the top-left and top-middle plots of figure \ref{fig:betas}, is also shown to increase mortality risk across all run numbers.
 The influence of the blood-pressure variability on mortality is illustrated to not be consistent across simulations, whereby the statistical significance of the effect is lower than for the other parameters in the linear predictor term.

 \begin{table}[!h]
 \centering
-\caption{\label{tab:iqrnormbetaRL1}Beta parameters for all-cause mortality, full NHANES III population, normalised by the interquartile range instead of the standard deviation.}
+\caption{(\#tab:iqrnormbetaRL1)Beta parameters for all-cause mortality, full NHANES III population, normalised by the interquartile range instead of the standard deviation.}
 \centering
 \begin{tabular}[t]{lcc}
 \toprule